i-architect

 • maintain maximum light into the kitchen

-As this was a small project, not requiring planning permission, of traditional build and our client had a competent builder in place, it was possible for the project to progress with only our sketch design.
-The client and builder made all decisions on detailed design, although we were available should our support be required during construction.
+This was a small project, not requiring planning permission, of traditional build and our client had a competent builder in place.
+So they decided to progress the project based only on my sketch design.
+The client and builder made all decisions on detailed design, although I was available should my support be required during construction.
 Building regulations were dealt with on notice by the builder.

 home design sketch plan